veillette/physics-book/contents/ch28EinsteinsPostulate.md

 are careful to choose the correct postulates, then our theory will follow and will be verified by experiment.

-Einstein essentially did the theoretical aspect of this method for **relativity**{ class="term"}.
-With two deceptively simple postulates and a careful consideration of how measurements are made, he produced the theory of **special relativity.**{ class="term"}
+Einstein essentially did the theoretical aspect of this method for **relativity**{: class="term"}.
+With two deceptively simple postulates and a careful consideration of how measurements are made, he produced the theory of **special relativity.**{: class="term"}

 ### Einstein’s First Postulate